Obsidian-tech-wiki/obsidian_tech_wiki/Guidelines.md

 When editing this wiki you need to follow these rules so the wiki is consistent.

 ## The filename
-Each page in the wiki should be lowercase so it is easier when typing and linking pages.
-The file name shouldn't be too long can can be capitalised when the whole word is a capital.
+The file name shouldn't be too long and revelant to the topic.

-### Examples of lower case
-- computer
-- hard disk
-- malware
-- linux
-- macos
-### Examples of uppercase files
-- RAM
-- CPU
-- NOT
-- AND

 ## The start of the file
 When starting the file you should put file properties.
 This can be edited using the three dots in the top right next to the book and clicking **Add file property**.
 This should make a new editor where you can add properties.